 If someone tries to sell you a living trust, ask if the seller is an attorney.
 Some states limit the sale of living trust services to attorneys.

-If you buy a living trust in your home or somewhere other than the seller's permanent place of business (say, at a hotel seminar), the seller must give you a written statement of your right to cancel the deal within three business days.
+If you buy a living trust in your home or somewhere other than the seller's permanent place of business (say, at a hotel seminar), be sure to get a written statement of your right to cancel the deal within three business days.

 If not executed properly, a trust may result in costly legal fees for survivors.
 Trusts are legal documents and should be developed or reviewed by someone who is highly trained.
 Consult a qualified attorney who can evaluate the use and legality of a trust in the context of other legal issues and your personal situation.